hashicorp/terraform/website/docs/cli/commands/state/pull.html.md

 Usage: `terraform state pull`

-This command will download the state from its current location, upgrade the local copy to the latest state file version, and output the raw format to stdout.
+This command will download the state from its current location, upgrade the local copy to the latest state file version that is compatible with locally-installed Terraform, and output the raw format to stdout.

 This is useful for reading values out of state (potentially pairing this command with something like [jq](https://stedolan.github.io/jq/)).
 It is